SmileiPIC/Smilei/doc/Sphinx/Understand/radiation_loss.rst

 the cost of their computation for each particle.
 Tables can be generated by the external tool :program:`smilei_tables`.
-More information can be found in :doc:`tables`.
+More information can be found in :doc:`/Use/tables`.

 Continuous, Landau-Lifshitz-like models
 """""""""""""""""""""""""""""""""""""""